imagekitio/docs-keep-a-changelog/features/video-transformation/adaptive-bitrate-streaming.md

 ```

 {% hint style="info" %}
 The first time you access the manifest URL, a `202` HTTP status code is returned with an empty response.
-In the background, ImageKit will generate the required variants as per the requested `streaming_profile`.
+In the background, ImageKit will generate the required variants as per the value of `sr`.
 It could take up to a minute or two for this to finish.
 The next time you request the same URL, a manifest file is returned in the response with a `200` status code.
 {% endhint %}